ojusave/zoom-astra-meeting-bot/readme.md

 # Zoom Email Integration with AstraDB and Email Content Vectorization

-This repository contains code that enables the integration of Zoom email functionality with AstraDB, along with the capability to vectorize email content for advanced processing.
-Zoom is a widely-used video conferencing platform with email features, and AstraDB is a distributed cloud database built on Apache Cassandra™.
-This integration not only allows for efficient and secure storage of email data from Zoom into AstraDB but also enhances email processing with vectorization.
+This repository offers code designed to integrate Zoom Mail Service functionalities with AstraDB, a distributed cloud database built on Apache Cassandra™.
+Zoom Mail Service provides comprehensive email features including inbox management, outbox, drafts, sent messages, archiving, and more.
+By integrating Zoom Mail Service with AstraDB, users can securely store and manage email data while also leveraging advanced processing capabilities such as content vectorization for enhanced functionality

 ### Purpose